 You may also visit with a social worker or counselor to ease your concerns about your surgery and recovery.

-Whether you're a donor or getting a new liver, follow these tips to help make surgery a success and speed up your recovery:
+Whether you're a donor or you’re getting a new liver, follow these tips to help make surgery a success and speed up your recovery:

 - Take all your medications as prescribed.